SecretAgentMan1/O.S.-Ticket-Install/README.md

 Continue Setting up osticket in the browser MySQL Database : osTicket MySQL Username : root MySQL Password : Password1 Click “ Install Now! ” Congratulations, it should be installed with no errors!

-This was the tutorial I hope you have a great day, and as always lets focus on the best possible outcome!
+This was the tutorial I hope you have a great day, and as always let's focus on the best possible outcome!